 The earthly views are notable, too.
 Located on Mount Hollywood, the observatory allows you to take in the panoramic sights of downtown Los Angeles, Hollywood, the famous Hollywood sign, and the Pacific Ocean.

 If you visit during the daytime, you can explore the museum in the observatory and delve into science.
 Exhibits are designed to spark imagination by asking you to think about your own relationship with the universe.

 You can learn about the sun, the moon, what happens during an eclipse, the Tesla coil, and far-flung galaxies.
 In the large theater, take in a movie about Griffith Observatory or a presentation about space.

 The observatory sees us all as skywatchers.
 And what we learn can affect how we see the world.
 A visit to Griffith Observatory will literally open your eyes to new ways of seeing life.

 The Walk of Fame in Hollywood draws an estimated 10 million visitors a year.
-What started as a marketing tactic by the Chamber of Commerce, has become one of LA’s most popular tourist attractions and most definitely should be on everyone’s Los Angeles bucket list!
+What started as a marketing tactic by the Chamber of Commerce, has become one of LA’s most popular tourist attractions.
+And it most definitely should be on everyone’s Los Angeles bucket list!

 There are 17 fictional celebrities with Walk of Fame stars: Mickey Mouse was the first to be inducted in 1978.
 Bugs Bunny, Snow White, Woody Woodpecker, Big Bird, The Simpsons, Rugrats, Kermit the Frog, Donald Duck, Godzilla, Winnie the Pooh, The Munchkins, Shrek, Tinker Bell, The Muppets, Minnie Mouse and Snoopy also have stars.